Best credit cards for cashback

-After shops and purchases, there are generally speaking two types of ways cash back is awarded: as a flat rate or as a tiered scheme.
+Generally speaking there are two ways cashback is awarded: as a flat rate or as a tiered scheme.

 - 1.25% on amounts over £10,000

-Cash back is awarded annually so once it's paid out cardholders start earning back at the 0.5% rate until they spend £6k and then proceed upwards again.
+Cashback is awarded annually so once it's paid out cardholders start earning back at the 0.5% rate until they spend £6,000 and then proceed upwards again.